Nicola Dalbeth: Selected research

 Much of Dalbeth's research that focuses on gout challenges widely held beliefs about the risk factors and causes of the condition.
 Her work confirms that there are many factors determining gout, but concludes that most people, including some health professionals, view it as a "self-inflicted condition for which dietary solutions are most important and effective, despite no clinical trial data in people with gout to support this approach."

 In 2021 in response to data that showed gout disproportionally affects Māori, Dalbeth co-authored a research paper that reviewed inequities in health due to gout management.
 The paper concluded: That there are disparities in gout care in Indigenous people is without a doubt.
 The challenge for healthcare providers in every country, including Aotearoa New Zealand, is to authentically partner with Indigenous people to develop culturally appropriate, acceptable and effective systems to overcome disparities and enable a pathway to health equity and beyond for people with gout.
 To fail to do so is acceptance of the status quo, and is, by definition, structural racism.

 A review of the effectiveness of interventions to improve uptake of urate-lowering therapy (URL) in patients with gout in 2020 noted, in the paper co-edited by Dalbeth, that globally low numbers of patients were being treated with ULT was low.
 The researchers concluded for this to improve there needed to be a greater patient understanding of the process to get adherence to the therapy, and that nurse-led interventions were often the most effective, [suggesting that this] may be because they involve the most patient engagement, empowering patients to share decisions about their care, which increases the likelihood that they will make the sustained behavioural changes required to take long-term medication."

 A paper published in 2021 summarising research that Dalbeth had been involved in, concluded that there was the existence of population-amplified genetic variants conferring risk of gout in Polynesian populations.

-Dalbeth collaborated on a 2020 study that did a content analysis of visual images used in educational resources about Gout and from the data, the researchers concluded: "Key concepts about gout and treatment are underrepresented in the images used in educational resources for patients.
+Dalbeth collaborated on a 2020 study that did a content analysis of visual images used in educational resources about gout.
+From the data, the researchers concluded: "Key concepts about gout and treatment are underrepresented in the images used in educational resources for patients.
 A large proportion of the images do not convey useful information about gout or its management."